apache/stanbol/commons/solr/README.md

 ### RESTful API

-This describes how to publish the RESTful API of CoreContainer registered as OSGI services on the OSGI HttpService.
+This describes how to publish the RESTful API of CoreContainer registered as OSGi services on the OSGi HttpService.
 The functionality described in this section is provided by the "org.apache.stanbol.commons.solr.web" artifact.

 #### SolrServerPublishingComponent

-This is an OSGI component that starts immediate and does not require a configuration.
+This is an OSGi component that starts immediate and does not require a configuration.
 Its main purpose is to track all CoreContainers with the property "org.apache.solr.core.CoreContainer.publishREST=true".
 For all such CoreContainers it publishes the RESTful API under the URL

     http://{host}:{port}/solr/{server-name}